Mayahauri

-Mayahauri is a village and a gram panchayat within the jurisdiction of the Jaynagar police station in the Jaynagar II CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Mayahauri is a village and a gram panchayat within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar II CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Mayahauri is located at 22.1898°N 88.5033°E. It has an average elevation of 8 m.

 Demographics

 As per 2011 Census of India, Mayahauri had a total population of 19,604.

 Transport

 Dakshin Barasat-Dhosa Road links Mayahauri to the State Highway 1.

 Baharu railway station is located nearby.

 Healthcare

 There is a primary health centre, with 6 beds, at Mayahauri.